 The only software that you can legally take with you away from UVa is software for which you have purchased a legal and complete license.
 For instance, if you bought the retail version of software from Cavalier Computers or another software vendor, that license is yours, and you may take it with you.

-If you have any questions about software that you have received while at UVa, please send email to email@example.com.
+If you have any questions about the disposition of software that you obtained while at UVa, email firstname.lastname@example.org.

 Do I need to remove my UVa-issued digital (personal) certificate?
 Or can I just let it expire?

 If you leave the University, you can simply wait for your certificates to expire—you are not required to revoke them.

 However, if where you’re going requires you to obtain another certificate, you can revoke a UVa digital certificate.
 Revoking a certificate is the process for making an existing certificate unusable for authentication.

 Certificates can be revoked on the UVa Standard Assurance Certificate Revocation page.